bryan15/SmartSOCKSProxy/readme.md

 # SmartSOCKSProxy

-Routing between network segments is often impaired by NAT or firewalls for security.
-Gaining access to services behind the firewall requires an authenticated tunnel such as SSH.
+SmartSOCKSProxy couples a rules engine with an SSH process manager to perform automatic SSH tunnel creation and connection routing.
+SmartSOCKSProxy appears as a SOCKS4/SOCKS5 server to client applications (browser, java apps, etc).

+For applications which do not support SOCKS4/5, SmartSOCKSProxy also supports static port-forwards.

+## Why

+In environments where routing between network segments is impaired by NAT or firewalls for security, software developers or other users often have to manually setup SSH port-forwards aka "SSH tunnels" to access services behind the firewall; to connect to the service, the browser or application must connect to the forwarded port on localhost.
+This has a lot of downsides, especially around DNS;
+the effective DNS for the service now needs to map to 127.0.0.1.

+Instead of using SSH port-forward tunnels, we could use SSH SOCKS mode.

-This works fine until we try to access services in multiple network segments at the same time.
+But SOCKS only works until there are 2 or more remote network segments we try to reach at the same time.
 It's not obvious how to route any given connection - should it be routed directly to the IP address, use SSH as a proxy?
+Which proxy?
 Who is responsible for deciding how to route connections, and who is responsible for starting and stoping SSH sessions?

 SmartSOCKSProxy, that's who.